koinotice/genv/gitbook/usage/projects.md

 ## Tasks

-_Harpoon_ provides a simple task running engine, which you can customize for your project.
+_Genv_ provides a simple task running engine, which you can customize for your project.
 In the root of your project, just add a `tasks.sh` like the following: